c4t3l/workstation-ansible/README.md

 # Workstation

-This is a playbook for setting up the workstation.
+This is a playbook for setting up a KDE workstation.

 ## Using kitchen-ci